eea/garie-webbkoll/README.md

 Always upgrade both webbkoll and webbkoll-backend, because there might be backward compatibility issues between them.
 For webbkoll-backend look for changes in https://github.com/andersju/webbkoll-backend and compare with our fork at https://github.com/eea/webbkoll-backend

+This plugin was updated to 2.0.0 and so were the backend and frontend.
+The latest changes from webbkoll backend and frontend are not compatible with an older version of this plugin.

 For more information please go to the [garie-plugin](https://github.com/eea/garie-plugin) repo.